Undergraduate Course: Ming China (1368-1644) and its Cultural Legacy (HIST10364)

 |Summary||We cannot begin to understand twenty-first century China without reference to its Ming-dynasty past, when excessive wealth, corruption, anxiety, social mobility, a flourishing of the arts, political intrigue, unprecedented new freedoms for women, and a (re)discovery of a forgotten cultural heritage were already a part of the lived experience.

-This course introduces students to the history of the Ming dynasty (1368-1644), with a particular emphasis on the ways in which the period has been reimagined and reinterpreted both in the immediate aftermath of its collapse and beyond.
-Its structure is both chronological and thematic, so that while students will gain an overarching sense of how the dynasty established and eventually lost its cultural and political legitimacy, they will also be able to explore the broader cultural developments of the Ming across different reign periods.
+This course introduces students to the Ming dynasty (1368-1644), with a particular emphasis on the ways in which the period has been reimagined and reinterpreted both in the immediate aftermath of its collapse and beyond.
+Its structure is thematic, emphasising the broader cultural transformations of the Ming rather than approaching the period chronologically.
 Participants will be encouraged to understand the end of Ming dynastic rule as an extended process of transition, rather than as a single military event, and the various ways in which the people of the Ming dynasty survived - or did not survive - that transition are the focus of our final seminars.

 Note: This course does not assume any knowledge of the languages of China.